Ebazhanov/linkedin-skill-assessments-quizzes/node.js/node.js-quiz.md

  - [ ] node -p "process.os.cpus"
  - [x] node -p "os.cpus().length"

 #### Q12.
-Which of the following is a method on the console obejct?
+Which of the following is a method on the console object?
  - [ ] exit
  - [ ] test
  - [x] time